Tom Holford: Manchester City

-In April 1908 he signed for First Division Manchester City, making his debut on 21 April against Bristol City, a match which finished goalless.
-In his first full season at the club he made 27 appearances and was the club's second highest goalscorer with 15 goals, which included three hat-tricks.
+In April 1908, he signed for First Division Manchester City, making his debut on 21 April against Bristol City, a match which finished goalless.
+In his first full season at the club he made 27 appearances and was the club's second-highest goalscorer with 15 goals, which included three hat-tricks.
 However, Manchester City finished second-bottom in the First Division, and Holford again suffered relegation.
-In the 1909–10 season Holford won a Second Division championship medal as his club made an immediate return to the top flight.
-Though he had been an ever-present in 1912–13, Holford lost his place in the first team in the 1913–14 season, making all but three of his 15 appearances in the first ten weeks of the season.
+Holford won a Second Division championship medal in the 1909–10 season as his club immediately returned to the top flight.
+Though he had been an ever-present in 1912–13, Holford lost his place in the first-team in the 1913–14 season, making all but three of his 15 appearances in the first ten weeks of the season.
 He made his last appearance for Manchester City on 13 April 1914 against Newcastle United, giving him a final total of 183 appearances and 38 goals for the club.

 Port Vale

-Upon leaving Manchester he was joined Port Vale back in the Potteries as player-manager.
-He led the side to North Staffordshire Infirmary Cup victory in 1915, but two years later was conscripted into the army to serve as a gunner in the Royal Garrison Artillery.
+Upon leaving Manchester, he joined Port Vale back in the Potteries as player-manager.
+He led the side to a North Staffordshire Infirmary Cup victory in 1915.
+Still, two years later, he was conscripted into the army to serve as a gunner in the Royal Garrison Artillery.
 After playing his part in World War I, as well as guesting for Nottingham Forest and Newcastle United, he returned to Vale in the summer of 1919.
 Regaining his place, he helped the club to win the Staffordshire Senior Cup and share the North Staffordshire Infirmary Cup in 1920.
-Due to his age he hardly played after October 1920, but played his part in the club's 1922 North Staffordshire Infirmary Cup achievement.
+Due to his age, he hardly played after October 1920, but played his part in the club's 1922 North Staffordshire Infirmary Cup achievement.

 He retired as a player at the end of the 1922–23 season.
 Over his full career Holford played 474 league games, an exceptionally large number for the period, he had played everywhere except in goal.
-Upon his retirement he became a trainer for Port Vale, only to make his final appearance on 5 April 1924 at a club record age of 46 years and 68 days.
-At the time this also made him the second-oldest to play in the Football League, after Billy Meredith, and as of 2008 he is the sixth oldest Football League player of all time.
+Upon his retirement, he became a trainer for Port Vale, only to make his final appearance on 5 April 1924 at a club record age of 46 years and 68 days.
+At the time, this also made him the second-oldest to play in the Football League, after Billy Meredith, and as of 2008, he is the sixth oldest Football League player of all time.